loiskilberg/create_spiral_notebook/source/07_packaging_the_notebook.rst

 Packaging the Notebook
 ######################

+Please note this is a draft document in the process of being written!

 These steps vary depending on what you will be doing with the notebooks now.

 * Use the notebooks immediately.